-We are proud to showcase individual success stories from the Valley of Life, drawing inspiration from the Foundation for a better life for all.
+We are proud to showcase individual success stories and projects from the Valley of Life, drawing inspiration from the Foundation for a better life for all.

 Over R750 000 worth of shoes and backpacks were donated to the 19 non-fee-paying primary schools in the Paarl vicinity during January and February 2019.